d-exclaimation/pioneer/Documentation/guides/features/subscriptions.md

 }
 ```

-## Custom PubSub
+## Custom Pub/Sub

 As mentioned before, [AsyncPubSub](/references/async-pubsub) is an in memory pub-sub implementation that is limited to a single server instance, which may become an issue on production environments where there are multiple distributed server instances.

-This means that events published by one instance of your GraphQL server are not received by subscriptions that are handled by other instances.

-In which case, you likely want to either use or implement a custom pub-sub system that is backed by an external datastore, but may still want to have similar API to [AsyncPubSub](/references/async-pubsub)
+In which case, you likely want to either use or implement a custom pub-sub system that is backed by an external datastore.

+Here are a few **optional** utility (structs, classes, protocols, actors, etc.) exported by Pioneer to help create that custom Pub/Sub implementation:

 ### PubSub as protocol

+!!!info Optional
+It's not necessary to conform to this protocol to create a Pub/Sub implementation.
+The protocol just enforces that implementation to have the same API to [AsyncPubSub](/references/async-pubsub)
+!!!

-Pioneer exported the [PubSub](/references/protocols/#pubsub) protocol which allow different implementation of [AsyncPubSub](/references/async-pubsub) notably implementation backed by popular event-publishing systems (i.e. Redis) with similar API which allow user of this library to prototype with the in memory AsyncPubSub and easily migrate to a distributed PubSub implementation without very little changes.
+Pioneer exported the [PubSub](/references/protocols/#pubsub) protocol which allow different implementation with the same API [AsyncPubSub](/references/async-pubsub) notably implementation backed by popular event-publishing systems (i.e. Redis) with similar API which allow user of this library to prototype with the in memory AsyncPubSub and easily migrate to a distributed PubSub implementation without very little changes.

 The basic rules to implement A [PubSub](/references/protocols/#pubsub) are as follow: